MicrosoftDocs/architecture-center/docs/industries/manufacturing/predictive-maintenance-overview-content.md

 Whatever your PdM needs, Azure has the tools, the scale, the capabilities you need for building a solid solution.

-## Getting Started
+## Getting started

 A lot of equipment found on the factory floor collects data and provides mechanisms to collect the data from the devices.
 Start collecting that data as soon as possible.
 As failures occur, have the data scientists analyze the data to create models which can detect future failures.
 As knowledge builds about failure detection, you will move to predictive mode where you fix components during planned downtime.
 The [Predictive Maintenance Modeling Guide](https://gallery.azure.ai/Collection/Predictive-Maintenance-Modelling-Guide-1) provides a solid walkthrough of how to build the Machine Learning pieces of the solution.

 To see an example solution, review the solution, guide, and playbook for [PdM in Aerospace](https://github.com/Azure/cortana-intelligence-predictive-maintenance-aerospace).
 If you need to ramp up on building models, we recommend visiting [AI School](https://aischool.microsoft.com/).
 The [Introduction to Machine Learning with Azure ML](https://aischool.microsoft.com/learning-paths/4ZYo4wHJVCsUSAKa2EoAk8) course will help provide familiarity with our tools.

-## Technologies Presented
+## Components

-[Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction) stores from hundreds to billions of objects in hot, cool, or archive tiers, depending on how often data access is needed.
+- [Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction) stores from hundreds to billions of objects in hot, cool, or archive tiers, depending on how often data access is needed.

-[Azure Cosmos DB](/azure/cosmos-db/) is a database for extremely low latency and massively scalable applications anywhere in the world, with native support for NoSQL.
+- [Azure Cosmos DB](/azure/cosmos-db) is a database for extremely low latency and massively scalable applications anywhere in the world, with native support for NoSQL.

-[Azure Data Lake Store](/azure/data-lake-store/) includes all the capabilities required to make it easy for developers, data scientists, and analysts to store data of any size, shape, and speed, and do all types of processing and analytics across platforms and languages.
+- [Azure Data Lake Store](/azure/data-lake-store) includes all the capabilities required to make it easy for developers, data scientists, and analysts to store data of any size, shape, and speed, and do all types of processing and analytics across platforms and languages.

-[Azure Event Hubs](/azure/event-hubs/) is a hyper-scale telemetry ingestion service that collects, transforms, and stores millions of events.
+- [Azure Event Hubs](/azure/event-hubs) is a hyper-scale telemetry ingestion service that collects, transforms, and stores millions of events.
 As a distributed streaming platform, it gives you low latency and configurable time retention, which enables you to ingress massive amounts of telemetry into the cloud and read the data from multiple applications using publish-subscribe semantics.

-[Azure IoT Edge](/azure/iot-edge/) is an Internet of Things (IoT) service that builds on top of IoT Hub.
-This service is meant for customers who want to analyze data on devices, a.k.a. &quot;at the edge&quot;, instead of in the cloud.
+- [Azure IoT Edge](/azure/iot-edge) is an Internet of Things (IoT) service that builds on top of IoT Hub.
+This service is meant for customers who want to analyze data on devices, also known as &quot;at the edge&quot;, instead of in the cloud.
 By moving parts of your workload to the edge, your devices can spend less time sending messages to the cloud and react more quickly to changes in status.

-[Azure IoT Hub](/azure/iot-hub/) is a fully managed service that enables reliable and secure bidirectional communications between millions of IoT devices and a solution back end.
+- [Azure IoT Hub](/azure/iot-hub) is a fully managed service that enables reliable and secure bidirectional communications between millions of IoT devices and a solution back end.

-[Azure Machine Learning](/azure/machine-learning/) enables computers to learn from data and experiences and to act without being explicitly programmed.
+- [Azure Machine Learning](/azure/machine-learning) enables computers to learn from data and experiences and to act without being explicitly programmed.
 Customers can build Artificial Intelligence (AI) applications that intelligently sense, process, and act on information - augmenting human capabilities, increasing speed and efficiency, and helping organizations achieve more.

-[Azure Service Bus](/azure/service-bus/) is a brokered communication mechanism.
+- [Azure Service Bus](/azure/service-bus) is a brokered communication mechanism.
 The core components of the Service Bus messaging infrastructure are queues, topics, and subscriptions.

-[Azure SQL Database](/azure/sql-database/) is the intelligent, fully managed relational cloud database service that provides the broadest SQL Server engine compatibility, so you can migrate your SQL Server databases without changing your apps.
+- [Azure SQL Database](/azure/sql-database) is the intelligent, fully managed relational cloud database service that provides the broadest SQL Server engine compatibility, so you can migrate your SQL Server databases without changing your apps.

-[Power BI](/power-bi/) is a suite of business analytics tools that deliver insights throughout your organization.
+- [Power BI](/power-bi) is a suite of business analytics tools that deliver insights throughout your organization.
 Connect to hundreds of data sources, simplify data prep, and drive ad hoc analysis.

-[Time Series Insights](/azure/time-series-insights/) is a fully managed analytics, storage, and visualization service for managing IoT-scale time-series data in the cloud.
+- [Time Series Insights](/azure/time-series-insights) is a fully managed analytics, storage, and visualization service for managing IoT-scale time-series data in the cloud.

 ## Conclusion